 To determine the most accurate spacing between hangers when installing rain gutters, exact measuring is necessary.
 This will be defined by the particular circumstances and dimensions of each project.
 However, here we show you some rules that should be followed by the contractor:

 - The highest tip of the guttering should be lightly sloped downwards to the downspout.

-- If you have gutters of 40 feet or more the pitch should begin in the middle in order to make sure that the rainwater will flow until the downspout and avoid pooled water or stuck debris.
+- If you have gutters of 40 feet or more the pitch should begin in the middle in order to make sure that the rainwater will flow to the downspout and avoid pooled water or stuck debris.

-- In places with a soft weather, hangers can be installed in the gutter with 36 inches of distance, for rainy climates they must be placed with 18 inches of separation to support a bigger weight for longer periods.
+- In places with a soft weather, hangers can be installed in the gutter with 36 inches of distance.
+For rainy climates, they must be placed with 18 inches of separation to support a bigger weight for longer periods.

 Consequences of a Wrong Gutter Hangers Installation

 As said before, gutter hangers are the most important piece in a rain gutter systemsystem since they hold up the weight of both the gutter itself and the rainwater, keeping everything in its place, fastened and secured so that your drainage system will have a flawless performance.
 Just a misplace or a wrong measuring can be catastrophic for the whole structure and have as a consequence the most common issue in this case: sagging gutters.